giuliamml/data-journal.github.io/pages/nginx-lua.md

  && sed -i -- "s|{{URL}}|$URL|g" $SERVER_CONFIG.conf

 ```
-We copy the templates to the configuration files  and replace the placeholder with the values defined for each env variable, defined on the Dockerfile.
+We keep all the configuration variables in one place by defining environment variables in the Dockerfile and using a template approach.
+Later, we rename the files and replace the placeholders using `sed`.

-### Del build dependencies and run Nginx
+### Delete build dependencies and run Nginx

 If you want to make the image as small as possible and ready for production, delete the build dependencies.
 Otherwise keep them, these basic commands will be useful for debugging.